aykamko/parsec-google-cloud-gaming/README.md

 1. Use RDP to connect to Windows VM
     1. Click "RDP" near the top of the instance info page
     1. Follow Google's instructions until you get to the remote desktop — the Chrome extension will work just fine
-1. Once your on the remote desktop, let's set up Parsec. **This step takes a while.**
+1. Once you're on the remote desktop via RDP, let's set up Parsec. **This step takes a while.**
     1. Follow steps 3 and 4 at https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool
     1. Open "Auto Login" on the desktop and run "Setup Auto Login"
     1. Run "Setup Auto Shutdown" on the desktop.
-Choose a reasonable time (I use 30 minutes)
+Choose a reasonable time — I use 30 minutes
     1. Open Google Chrome and download the latest Google Cloud NVIDIA driver from here: https://storage.googleapis.com/nvidia-drivers-us-public/GRID/GRID10.1/442.06_grid_win10_server2016_server2019_64bit_international.exe
-    1. Run the downloaded .exe to install the driver
+    1. Run the downloaded `.exe` to install the driver
 1. Set up VNC
     1. From the start menu, search "tightvnc" and run "TightVNC Service - Control Interface"
          ![k](https://dl.dropboxusercontent.com/s/f61rxic04000e5d/Screenshot%202020-03-25%2021.07.27.png?dl=0)
     1. In the bottom-right icon tray, click the TightVNC icon
          ![l](https://dl.dropboxusercontent.com/s/qp5ce5w8y37aydz/Screenshot%202020-03-25%2021.07.44.png?dl=0)
     1. Use password `4ubg9sde` to unlock the settings
-    1. Change the VNC password to be your Windows password
+    1. **Important:** Change the VNC password to be your Windows password
 1. Restart the host and connect with VNC.
     1. Restart Windows using the start menu
-    1. Wait a 2 minutes for your host to reboot
+    1. **Wait 2 minutes for your host to reboot**
     1. On your Mac, open VNC Viewer, installed in Step 6
     1. Copy the External IP address of your cloud machine from the info page on the Google Cloud console
         ![m](https://dl.dropboxusercontent.com/s/1b8gg1c6k2o8l4a/Screenshot%202020-03-25%2021.12.50.png?dl=0)
     1. Paste the IP into VNC Viewer to connect to your machine.
 The password will be your Windows password which you just set
     1. You should be connected to the host via VNC now!
-1. Last bit of Parsec setup
+1. Last bit of Parsec setup.
+Home stretch!
     1. From VNC, open Parsec and sign in
     1. Go to Settings.
 Scroll to the bottom and click the small text saying `edit the configuration file directly`.
-Paste these settings and save the file (adjust resolution as necessary, these values are tuned for a Macbook Pro):
+Paste these settings and save the file.

+       **NOTE:** Adjust the screen resolution as necessary.
+These values are tuned for a 15" Macbook Pro.

        ```
        app_run_level = 3